 I started saying ‘no’ to doing things I didn’t want to do.
 I started not offering!
 I began to notice when I was putting myself out and when I was pushing myself too hard.
 I started to see who was beneficial for me to be around and who wasn’t.
 I began taking some time out for myself and treating myself better, taking charge of what I wanted from life.

-As I was enjoying feeling so good, I began to research this topic and realized there was lots of information on personal development in many different forms , that I could apply to my life.
+As I was enjoying feeling so good I saw that I had far more energy too.
+I began to research this topic and realised there was lots of information, in many different forms, that I could apply to my life.

 At first it wasn’t easy to take on the ‘self love’ stuff and I was reluctant to believe some of the info I was reading about how important it was to love and approve of myself.
 However, as I began applying the principals to my life and my relationships, I found that they worked for me.
 I began thinking in a new way, using my thoughts to benefit me rather than hinder me.
 Speaking positively to myself rather than the usual personal put-downs.